This is part one in a three-part series on the Rwandan Genocide. A link to part two will be at the bottom of the page.

 We can’t get away from it.
 Even in the most remote villages, even in the furthest reaches of the country, the bus jolts and rocks past another reminder – usually, another mass grave, encircled by a spiked iron fence, a wobbling arch above the entrance.
 On each arch, the same bold letters: “Never Again.”

-We talk about it, of course, not in whispers, but in quiet tones.
-New facts wiggle up and down the bus.
+We talk about it, of course, not quite in whispers, but in quiet tones.
+New facts wriggle up and down the bus.
 The genocide is still ongoing – a revenge killing, usually… they still find bodies… there are people still missing.

 And then the stories get more personal.
-The boy we are visiting is an orphan of genocide – he watched as his parents murdered were murdered in front of us… our guide today lost both her parents and five of her nine siblings during the genocide… It is everywhere.
+The boy we are visiting is an orphan of genocide – he watched as his parents were murdered in front of him… our guide today lost both her parents and five of her nine siblings during the genocide… It is everywhere.
 It is all around us.
-I’ve become afraid of saying anything to anyone – I feel as if I were dropped in the midst of a minefield that stretches from border to border.
+I drop my eye contact as I speak about it to the other people in the bus, my voice dropping lower and lower.
+I’ve become afraid of saying anything to anyone, for fear of reopening wounds in the clumsiness of my words.
+I am too blunt to be here, to speak about this.
+I feel as if I have bee dropped in the midst of a minefield that stretches from border to border.

-But I am not remotely prepared for the genocide museum when our bus drops us off at the gates.
-I suppose it would be hard to be prepared anyway – has anyone ever wandered through Auschwitz and thought “Now this?
+But even after a week of memorials and whispers, I am not remotely prepared for the genocide museum when our bus drops us off at the gates.
+I suppose it would be hard to be prepared anyway – has anyone ever wandered through Auschwitz and thought to themselves “Now this?
 This I get.” – but I thought I grasped the events well enough not to be surprised.

 That assumption didn’t even make it to the front door.

-The Kigali Genocide Memorial Center is an exceptionally well-assembled institution, and every Rwandan I talked to about it spoke highly, even proudly, of its contents.
-At first glance, though, there isn’t much to the place.
+The Kigali Genocide Memorial Center is an exceptionally well-assembled institution, and every Rwandan I had talked to that week about it spoke highly, even proudly, of its contents.
+At first glance, though, there wasn’t much to the place.
 It’s a pale concrete structure, roughly circular, with a pleasant but unremarkable overlook of the city.
 Understanding the gravity of its contents, it does its best to ease visitors in as they arrive.
-The guided audio tour takes you on a slow circle of the building, through a series of small, well-maintained gardens.
+You are given headphones as you arrive, and a guided audio tour takes you on a slow circle of the building, through a series of small, well-maintained gardens.
 The businesslike male voice on the recording dispenses with each in a few sentences.

 This is the children’s memorial.
 The fruit trees represent the children lost during the memorial, cut down too soon… this garden represents the women lost during the genocide, and those who gave their lives to save others… this is the garden of the states… this is the garden of remembrance… this is the rose garden…